Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [103, 100, 102]])
 ```

-This is how integer array indices work.
+This is how integer array indices work:

 > **An integer array index can construct *arbitrary* new arrays with elements
 from `a`, with the elements in any order and even repeated, simply by